Why Puerto Rico plays a vital role in agriculture

 Why is Puerto Rico so important to the future of worldwide agriculture?
 Consider the following:

-Much of the world’s hybrid seed has been grown or processed in some way in Puerto Rico’s nursery systems, which include three Syngenta farms.
-In fact, Syngenta analysts estimate its new soybean varieties would take two to three more years to develop without Puerto Rico’s facilities.
+Much of the world’s hybrid seed has been grown or processed in Puerto Rico’s nursery systems.
+Syngenta analysts estimate its new soybean varieties would take two to three more years to develop without Puerto Rico’s facilities.
 Thanks to its unique climate allowing for 52 weeks of planting and harvesting, the region’s environment is ideal for seed R&D protocols.
 Because of the nation’s efficient and expedited plant-breeding programs, researchers can use data from fall crops to develop new hybrid and variety combinations that can be planted the following spring.
-The ag biotech industry there brings in more than $65 million in net benefits for the local economy, and analysts say the inter-industry multiplier effect stretches that amount to nearly $135 million.
-This year, some 860,000 people there are employed in the ag trade.
+The ag biotech industry there brings in more than $65 million in net benefits to the local economy, and analysts say the inter-industry multiplier effect stretches that amount to nearly $135 million.
+This year, some 860,000 people there are employed in the ag trade, according to Statista.com.

 Though the hurricane hit at a critical time between growing seasons, Syngenta has since been able to repair flood and structural damage at its facilities, replant seedlings and hire temporary employees to fill in for those seeking sanctuary.
-To learn more about the support of Syngenta to agriculture around the world, visit SyngentaThrive.com.
+To learn more, visit SyngentaThrive.com.